-Position Related Questions
+Position-Related Questions

-- What is your job/internship like? - A typical day? - What do you do?
-What are the duties/functions/ responsibilities? - What kinds of problems do you deal with? - What kinds of decisions do you make? - What percentage of your time is spent doing or how does the time use vary? - Why did you decide to work for this company? - Was your internship paid or unpaid?
-What is the starting salary range for this position? - What do you like most about this company/position? - What would you most like to change about your position? - What abilities or personal qualities do you believe contribute most to success in this job/internship?
+- What is your job/internship like? - · A typical day? - What do you do?
+What are the duties/functions/ responsibilities? - · What kinds of problems do you deal with? - · What kinds of decisions do you make? - What percentage of your time is spent doing or how does the time use vary? - · Why did you decide to work for this company? - Was your internship paid or unpaid?
+What is the starting salary range for this position? - · What do you like most about this company/position? - · What would you most like to change about your position? - What abilities or personal qualities do you believe contribute most to success in this job/internship? - What are the skills that are most important for a position in this field?
+How did you learn these skills?
+How can I evaluate whether or not I have the necessary skills for a position such as yours? - Why did this type of work interest you and how did you get started? - · How did you find your job or internship? - What jobs and experiences have led you to your present position? - What part of this job do you personally find most satisfying?
+Most challenging? - Does your company offer full-time employment to interns following their internship?